AgusFoundation/aguscoin/README.md

 MSBuild ByteCoin.sln /p:Configuration=Release /m
 ```

-- If all went well, it will complete successfully, and you will find all your binaries in the '..\build\src\Release' directory.
+You will find all your binaries in the '..\build\src\Release' directory.
-- Additionally, a `.sln` file will have been created in the `build` directory.
-If you wish to open the project in Visual Studio with this, you can.